Ja7ad/ShadowRocket/README.md

 For contributing to this repo follow :

 1. fork repo to your repository
-2. add your rules to 'ShadowIR.conf'
+2. add your rules to `ShadowIR.conf`
 3. Send Pull Request for update config